|Farm||Finca Los Rodriguez|

 |Notes||Candied fruit, raisin, brown sugar|

-Grown at an altitude of around 1500 meters, this coffee is made from the Red Caturra variety.
-It is picked at full ripeness and sorted by floatation first, then by hand, to remove overripe or underripe cherries.
-It is then depulped using a mechanical depulper, then placed in an air-free fermentation tank whose temperature is kept below 25 degrees Celsius.
-Finally, it is passed under a stream of water in order to remove the remaining mucilage, before being dried slowly and under permanent control in a mechanical dryer for 110 hours, according to a rhythm recreating the alternation of day and night.
-Fruity and delicate, it offers a complex tasting in both espresso and filter.
+Grown at an altitude of around 1500 meters, this coffee is made from the red Caturra variety.
+It is picked when fully ripe and sorted by flotation first, then by hand, in order to remove the cherries that are too ripe or not ripe enough.
+It is then pulped using a mechanical pulper, then placed in a fermentation tank deprived of air and whose temperature is maintained below 25 degrees Celsius.
+Finally, it is passed under a stream of water to remove the remaining mucilage, before being dried slowly and under permanent control in a mechanical dryer for 110 hours, according to a rhythm recreating the alternation of day and night. .
+Fruity and delicate, it offers a complex taste in both espresso and filter.

-This round and very sweet coffee tastes of candied fruit and raisins, on a finish of brown sugar.
+This round and very sweet coffee tastes of candied fruit and raisins, with a brown sugar finish.